Voyb/hello-world/README.md

 # hello-world
-First repository
-Voyb here, just starting to learn how to programme.
+This is my first repository.
+I'm Voyb and I'm just starting to learn how to programme.